madjugglers/pattern-book/02_three_person_patterns.md

 but they're not really part of the Pattern Book yet.
 Look them up somewhere else for now and maybe we'll get some of them in a future passing pattern book.

-## Triangle
+## Triangles

+Math geeks recognize that the positions of any three non-colinear jugglers form vertices of a triangle.
+But that's not what jugglers mean by triangle -- they mean equilateral triangle.
+When 3 jugglers are so evenly positioned, three obvious passing formations are
-When 3 jugglers stand in a triangle, three obvious passing formations are the inside triangle (pass to the juggler on the left with a right hand pass), outside triangle (pass to the juggler on the right with a right hand pass), and two jugglers pass with each other while the other does a self.
+suggested: the inside triangle (pass to the juggler on the left with a right hand pass), outside triangle (pass to the juggler on the right with a right hand pass), and two jugglers pass with each other while the other does a self.